odpi/egeria-docs/site/docs/release-notes/roadmap.md

 ![Deployment Runtimes](deployment-runtimes-functional-detail.svg)

-There are three runtimes:
+There are two runtimes:

-* [OMAG Server Platform](/concepts/omag-server-platform) provides support for running multiple [OMAG Servers](/concepts/omag-server).
+* [OMAG Server Platform](/concepts/omag-server-platform) provides support for dynamically configuring and running multiple [OMAG Servers](/concepts/omag-server).
-* OMAG Server runtime provides support for running a single [OMAG Servers](/concepts/omag-server).
+* OMAG Server runtime provides support for running a single [OMAG Server](/concepts/omag-server).
+It is designed for static production deployment into a cloud-native Kubernetes environment.
-* Egeria UI Application is a deprecated runtime for the backend services for the Egeria General User UI.

 ### Deployment resources